discos/doc/user/srt/source/Startup.rst

     username: observer       pwd:  **********

-On the desktop youll find a VNC icon providing connection to the remote desktop of **nuraghe-obs2** (op), where data inspection and pre-reduction tools are present::
+On the desktop you will find a VNC icon providing connection to the remote desktop of **nuraghe-obs2** (op), where data inspection and pre-reduction tools are present::